instantaxis/canvas_payload_next/.architect_rules/taskmaster.md

     *   `skipInstall`: `Skip installing dependencies.
 Default is false.` (CLI: `--skip-install`)
     *   `addAliases`: `Add shell aliases tm and taskmaster.
 Default is false.` (CLI: `--aliases`)
     *   `yes`: `Skip prompts and use defaults/provided arguments.
 Default is false.` (CLI: `-y, --yes`)
-*   **Usage:** Run this once at the beginning of a new project, typically via an integrated tool like Roo Code.
+*   **Usage:** Run this once at the beginning of a new project, typically via an integrated tool.
 Operates on the current working directory of the MCP server.
 *   **Important:** Once complete, you *MUST* parse a prd in order to generate tasks.
 There will be no tasks files until then.
 The next step after initializing should be to create a PRD using the example PRD in .taskmaster/templates/example_prd.txt.
 *   **Tagging:** Use the `--tag` option to parse the PRD into a specific, non-default tag context.
 If the tag doesn't exist, it will be created automatically.
 Example: `task-master parse-prd spec.txt --tag=new-feature`.

 ### 2. Parse PRD (`parse_prd`)
 *   **MCP Tool:** `parse_prd`
 *   **CLI Command:** `task-master parse-prd [file] [options]`
 *   **Description:** `Parse a Product Requirements Document, PRD, or text file with Taskmaster to automatically generate an initial set of tasks in tasks.json.`